David Attenborough

+Sir David Frederick Attenborough (/ˈætənbərə/; born 8 May 1926) is a British broadcaster, biologist, natural historian and writer.
+First becoming prominent as host of Zoo Quest in 1954, his filmography as a writer, presenter and narrator has spanned eight decades; it includes the nine nature documentary series forming The Life Collection, Natural World, Wildlife on One, the Planet Earth franchise, The Blue Planet and Blue Planet II.
+He is the only person to have won BAFTA Awards in black-and-white, colour, high-definition, 3D and 4K resolution.
+Over his life he has collected dozens of honorary degrees and awards, including three Emmy Awards for Outstanding Narration and one Emmy Award for Outstanding Daytime Personality - Non-Daily.

 Attenborough was a senior manager at the BBC, having served as controller of BBC Two and director of programming for BBC Television in the 1960s and 1970s.
-First becoming prominent as host of Zoo Quest in 1954, his filmography as writer, presenter and narrator has spanned eight decades; it includes Natural World, Wildlife on One, the Planet Earth franchise, The Blue Planet and its sequel.
-He is the only person to have won BAFTA Awards in black and white, colour, high-definition, 3D and 4K resolutions.
-Over his life he has collected dozens of honorary degrees and awards, including 3 Emmy Awards for Outstanding Narration.

-While Attenborough's earlier work focused more on the wonders of the natural world, his later work has been more vocal in support of environmental causes.
-He has advocated for restoring planetary biodiversity, limiting population growth, switching to renewable energy, mitigating climate change, reducing meat consumption, and setting aside more areas for natural preservation.

-On his broadcasting and passion for nature, NPR stated he "roamed the globe and shared his discoveries and enthusiasms with his patented semi-whisper way of narrating".
-He is widely considered a national treasure in the UK, although he himself does not like the term.
-He is the younger brother of the late director, producer and actor Richard Attenborough, and older brother of the late motor executive John Attenborough.
+While Attenborough's earlier work focused primarily on the wonders of the natural world, his later work has been more vocal in support of environmental causes.
+He has advocated for restoring planetary biodiversity, limiting population growth, switching to renewable energy, mitigating climate change, reducing meat consumption and setting aside more areas for natural preservation.
+On his broadcasting and passion for nature, NPR stated that Attenborough "roamed the globe and shared his discoveries and enthusiasms with his patented semi-whisper way of narrating".
+He is widely considered a national treasure in the UK, although he does not embrace the term.